Frequently Asked Questions

 Question: I’ve been trying to ring, but you don’t seem to answer your phone?

 Answer: During the day now we don’t tend to, we found trying to juggle bookings, yard work and customer care meant mistakes happened, so one thing had to give and that was our phone enquiry side.
-You are still welcome to leave us a message on our answer machine and we will aim to get back to you by the end of the same day, usually via SMS text message to mobile numbers.
+You are still welcome to leave us a message on our answer machine and we will aim to get back to you by the end of the same day, usually via SMS or Whatsapp text message to mobile numbers.
 You may find it easier to send us an email however, as we can answer these more on the go.

 Question: Are you in Brendon village?
 Can I walk to you from there?